PKISolutions/ADCS-SID-Extension-Policy-Module/README.md

 This policy module is released under MIT license and free for personal and commercial use.
 Given that policy module is supposed to run on a mission-critical server, I did all my best to ensure code accuracy, reliability, security and integrity.
 Source code is open and free for analysis or creating a derivative work.

+Release files are authenticode-signed.
+In addition, all assemblies are strong name signed.

 # Installation and configuration
 Follow installation guides to install and configure the policy module:
 - [Installation guide](https://github.com/PKISolutions/ADCS-SID-Extension-Policy-Module/blob/master/docs/installation.md)